Complex Numbers and the Mars Rover Challenge

 = East // position unchanged

-Example: A rover is at (1,2) looking to east and we issue M command we expect it to be
+A rover is at (1,2) facing East and we issue an M (move forward) command.
+We expect it to be at (2,2).
+We add the heading East to the position.

 = (1 + 2j) + 1